daveythacher/LED_Matrix_RP2040/README.md

 ### blank_time
 This is the number of uS the LEDs will be off during multplexing to prevent ghosting.
 This is usually 1-4uS.
 Note this number should be whole numbers only.

-### power_divisor
-This can be used for brightness control.
-It turns the LEDs off prematurely by dividing the on time by this number.
-Note this will reduce the average power, but full peak power is still used.
-100 percent / 1 = 100 percent.
-Note this number should be whole numbers only.

 ### use_cie1931
 This enables or disables the use of the CIE1931 gamma correction table.
 To enable set to 1, otherwise set to 0.

 ### Timing algorithm for BCM:

 serial_clock / (multiplex * columns * max_refresh * 2^round(log2(max_rgb_led_steps / multiplex))) >= 1.0

-### Timing algorithm for MBI5153:

-WIP - TBD

 ## Panel Selection